mich-j/EMG_HID_mouse/README.md

 - Works under control of STM32 microcontroller
 - Acts as a HID device after plugging into USB port
 - BNO055 IMU sensor for measuring head rotations
+- EMG electrodes placed on forehead, connected to a differential amplifier

 ## Software
 - I2C bus used to communicate between IMU and MCU